 Spotlight on committees

+Senate Discovery is a video series designed to 'fast-track' information about Senate business and the work of its committees.
 Each episode contains a recap of business highlights such as the passage (or otherwise) of bills, new committee inquiries and the presentation of reports, swearing-in of new senators, and other matters of significance.

 Public lunchtime lectures on topics relating to Parliament and governance.
 Admission is free and bookings are not required.
 Lecture transcripts and audio and television recordings of the lectures are also available.